Emil Hácha: Protectorate of Bohemia and Moravia

 After the assassination of Heydrich, the new Deputy Protector became Kurt Daluege.
 Hitler had originally planned to murder 10,000 Czechs in reprisal for the murder of Heydrich and warned Hácha that if another such incident occurred, "we should have to consider deporting the whole Czech population".
 This threat was made at Heydrich's funeral.

-Capture, torture and death
+Capture, torture, and death

 On 9 May 1945, Prague was captured by the Red Army during the Prague offensive.
 Hácha was brutally beaten and arrested by NKVD agents on 13 May and transferred immediately to Pankrác Prison.
 He died in prison on 27 June 1945 under mysterious circumstances.
-After his death, he was buried at first in an unmarked grave at the Vinohrady Cemetery, although since at least 2005 there is a marker present on his grave.
+After his death, he was buried at first in an unmarked grave at the Vinohrady Cemetery, although since at least 2005 there has been a marker present on his grave.